makerdao/community/governance/polls/SparkLend Ethereum - Onboard weETH to SparkLend - June 3, 2024.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* weETH (Etherfi weETH) will be onboarded to Spark Protocol in a future executive vote.
+* weETH (Etherfi weETH) will be onboarded to SparkLend on mainnet in a future executive vote.
 * It is expected that this executive vote will take place within 30 days of this poll passing, absent external factors.
-* If the executive vote passes, then these changes will become active in Spark Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.
+* If the executive vote passes, then these changes will become active in SparkLend after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**